debitharp/debitharp/README.md

 ### Hi there 👋

+I'm a PhD candidate working on modeling invasive species spread in local environments.
+My research interests are addressing the implementation gap, data to decision tools, vegetation management and fire and invasive plant interactions.

 <!--
 **debitharp/debitharp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.